onnx/onnx-mlir/docs/TestingHighLevel.md

 If you have used the source directory successfully for a while, you may experience difficulties to rebuild `onnx-mlir` after merging the latest changes from the `main` branch.

 Below is a couple of steps you may perform.
-If any of them apply, my recommendation is to remove the `onnx-mlir/build` subdirectory and rebuild from scratch using the `cmake` commands.
+If any of them apply, mit is recommended to remove the `onnx-mlir/build` subdirectory and rebuild from scratch using the `cmake` commands.

 ### 1) Checking the right commit of the llvm-project